National Media Museum

 For many people, museums have long been associated with boring, dull days out.
-However, the National Media Museum in nearby Bradford is definitely not boring.
+However, the in nearby Bradford is definitely not boring.
 The museum celebrates everything to do with television, photography and film.
 And with over half a million visitors alone last year, the museum is obviously a popular place to go.

 We arrived early on a Thursday morning after a fifteen minute walk from the car park in Bradford city centre (there are no parking spaces at the museum).
 We were greeted by the huge yet very modern, curved glass building, a clear sign that this is no ordinary museum.

 There is no planned route on how guests should explore the museum, it is up to the individual to decide which floors to visit.
 After a good look at a map we'd picked up in the entrance, we decided to head straight to floor three – TV Heaven.

 The describes TV Heaven as 'the first of its kind in Britain' and allows visitors to have access to an archive of over 1000 British television programmes such as classics like Blue Peter.